Submitting Proposals for the Business History Conference Annual Meeting: A Roadmap to the Process

 The BHC prefers brief panel titles, ideally six words or fewer, without subtitles.
 A good title not only conveys the panel theme, but also is more likely to attract attention in the online and print program.
 For examples, see the past BHC annual meeting programs.

 For many years at BHC meetings, younger scholars have often taken the lead in organizing proposed panels.
 Graduate students who wish to participate in the BHC annual meeting frequently approach not only other early career researchers, but also mid-career and senior members of the organization, as they try to recruit a full slate of presenters.
 As with all scholarly communities, it helps to get to know people.
-The BHC hosts a "panel organizer," where organizers may send in their panel interests and solicit colleagues to join them.
+The BHC hosts a "session organizer," where organizers may send in their panel interests and solicit colleagues to join them.
 Organizers can also indicate through a post to H-Business that they are trying to organize a BHC panel proposal around a given theme.
 They also often (though of course not always) have good luck emailing more established scholars with complementary/overlapping research interests to invite them to participate on a panel.

 Rule against Multiple Appearances on the Program